 As a part of constant progress, DMCG aims to add newer Research Themes in response to recent developments in the fields of interest of the Faculty from DMCG and collaborating clinical centers, and in line with the envisaged demand and needs of the UAE and Middle East societies.

-Theme Leads will be appointed according to interests and expertise within the different research active teams and may be modified as necessary and when feasible according to evidence of excellence, e.g., highly rated publications, newly developed international policies or in response to continued success of research active teams in oral presentations in international conferences or success in raising external research funds.
+Theme Leads are appointed according to interests and expertise within the different research active teams and may be modified as necessary and when feasible according to evidence of excellence, e.g., highly rated publications, newly developed international policies, or in response to the continued success of research-active teams in oral presentations in international conferences or success in raising external research funds.

 The research strategy also includes hosting journal club meetings to discuss selected research articles in a critical multidisciplinary environment.
 Meetings are open for interested Faculty and students and the articles will be made known on DMCG intranet, and on the intranet sites of the college and collaborating clinical centers well in advance of the meeting scheduled date and time.